dejanbatanjac/dejanbatanjac.github.io/_posts/2019-04-22-Batch norm.md

 `register_parameter` method in previous code will do some safe checks before set the parameter to `None`, meaning we will not learn the values of `weight` and `bias` if `self.affine` is not `True`.

 Once we have module parameter defined, it will appear in the `module.parameters()`.

-`register_buffer` is specific tensor variable that can go to GPU and that can be saved with the model.
+`register_buffer` is specific tensor that can go to GPU and that can be saved with the model, but it is not meant to be learned (updated) via gradient descent.
+Instead it is calculated at every mini batch step.

 As you may noted in PyTorch we have the training time and the inference time.
 While we train (learn/fit) we will constantly update the `running_mean` and `running_var` with the every mini batch.
 In the inference time we will just use the values calculated and we will not alter the running mean and var.